chrisdinant/chrisdinant.github.io/content/pages/purpose.md

 <br />
 My passion is learning.<br />
 <br />
-And I have come to the conclusion that for someone who loves analising data and learning new things all the time, DataScience is the ultimate profession.<br />
+And I have come to the conclusion that for someone who loves analyzing data and learning new things all the time, DataScience&#8482; is the ultimate profession.<br />
 <br />
 That's why I have set my mind on becoming a data scientist.<br />
 <br />
 On this blog I will post some of the things that I learn or have learned on the way to hopefully be of use to other people who are just starting to study DataScience.<br />
 <br />
 <br />

+<i> Update 2020: I decided to talk about more than just data science on this blog now.
+Currently I have expanded my interests with the study of consciousness and free will so you should see a couple of posts on these topics float by as well.</i>

 &#916;9